© 2024 ALLCITY Network Inc.

 While Naylor and Walker grade out similarly with the bat, Walker has the clear upper hand with the glove.
 Naylor was worth –6 defensive runs saved in 2024 and 1 out above average in 2024, compared to Walker’s 7 DRS and 13 OAA.

 As for what the Guardians would want in return, outfield and starting pitching appear to be areas of need.
-The Diamondbacks have depth from which to deal in both areas.
+The Diamondbacks have depth in both areas.

 On paper, the price tag for Naylor figures to be relatively low; he only has one year of control left, and he does not figure to produce much surplus value above his projected $12 million salary in 2025.
 Nonetheless, Naylor is a key component of a fairly shaky Guardians’ lineup, and Cleveland might prefer to keep him.